Nice to meet you.

 2. Consider your audience

 When defining how to communicate with a specific audience, you must first understand that specific group of people.
-Multiple audiences can exist within an organization, each with their own goals, mindsets, and preferences for communicating.
+Multiple audiences can exist within an organization, each with its own goals, mindsets, and preferences for communicating.
 Some groups might need to be targeted more heavily than others, some might prefer a certain communication channel, and some might require a little more background of the message’s topic.
 Either way, you should ask yourself these questions when considering the groups that will be affected by this internal communication plan.

 What is my audience’s current mindset?